2025 Streamer Awards

-The 2025 Streamer Awards (also referred to as The 5th Annual Streamer Awards) are the fifth edition of the annual Streamer Awards, honoring the best in live streaming in 2025.
-The ceremony will be held on December 6, 2025, at the Wiltern Theatre in Los Angeles, California and will be hosted by QTCinderella and one other host who is yet to be announced.
+The 2025 Streamer Awards (also referred to as The 5th Annual Streamer Awards) was the fifth edition of the annual Streamer Awards, honoring the best in live streaming in 2025.
+The ceremony was held on December 6, 2025, at the Wiltern Theatre in Los Angeles, California and was hosted by QTCinderella and Maya Higa.

+The red carpet was hosted by Sketch, KatieB and Stable Ronaldo.
+A fashion panel was hosted by Biqtch Puddin', Godoy and Rock M. Sakura.
+A Spanish co-stream was hosted by Quackity, with FanFan serving as the event's floor host.
+Prezoh and JHBTeam served as backstage hosts.
+Their interviews with the winners would be posted to Prezoh's YouTube channel and streamed on QTCinderella's Twitch channel.

-Nominations were opened on October 25th and closed on November 8th.
-With the nominees being announced on QTCinderella's Twitch stream on November 16th.
+Nominations opened on October 25 and closed on November 8.
+The nominees were announced on QTCinderella's Twitch stream and voting opened on November 16.
+Before voting closed on November 29, QTCinderella revealed that 1,090,358 people had voted as of November 25.